- Biaxial and multi-axial geogrids provide stabilization and filtration.

 Tensar geogrids have been tested extensively to ensure long-term performance and value.

 Your reputation is at stake any time your stamp is used on a design.
 At Tensar, we don't take this lightly.
-That's why we have invested extensively in research and testing for all of our geogrids, proving their design and performance parameters time and again.
+That's why we have invested extensively in research and testing for all of our geogrid applications, proving their design and performance parameters time and again.
 You can use your stamp with confidence every time Tensar geogrids are specified in a design.
 Don't risk using products with unproven technologies.

 Comparing Geogrids